9. User Interface¶

 name="debug_level", value="verbose")

-Routines for the evaluating of models have been parallelized.
+Routines for the evaluating of models are parallelized.
 In order to select the number of threads to use

 devsim.set_parameter(name="threads_available", value=2)